Oregon PHL/DEQ Laboratories

-The Oregon PHL/DEQ Laboratories are the Oregon Department of Environmental Quality (DEQ) and Oregon Department of Human Services (DHS) laboratories located in a single building in Hillsboro, Oregon, United States.
-DHS operates the Oregon State Public Health Laboratory (OSPHL), and the DEQ operates their Laboratory and Environmental Assessment Division at the site.
+The Oregon PHL/DEQ Laboratories are the Oregon Department of Environmental Quality (DEQ) and Oregon Health Authority (OHA) laboratories located in a single building in Hillsboro, Oregon, United States.
+OHA operates the Oregon State Public Health Laboratory (OSPHL), and the DEQ operates their Laboratory and Environmental Assessment Division at the site.
 The laboratories previously were located at Portland State University, moving to the new location near Cornelius Pass Road and the Sunset Highway (U.S. Route 26) in northeast Hillsboro in 2007.

 Built at a cost of $35 million, the laboratories cover 86000 ft2 on a 2 acre site.
 DEQ’s lab is an all hazards facility used primarily for testing air and water samples from around the state.
 The OSPHL operates a biosafety level 3 lab onsite.
-OSPHL mainly conducts screenings of newborn baby blood samples from a six state region, and testing for and investigations of infectious diseases.
-The combined facility has around 160 employees.
+OSPHL includes a regional newborn screening program, and testing for and investigations of infectious diseases.
+The combined facility has around 180 employees.